InternetFreedomFoundation/archive/content/post/can-the-delhi-lt-gov-regulate-the-illegal-cctv-deployment-in-the-city-saveourprivacy.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["CCTV", "Surveillance", "SaveOurPrivacy", "Privacy"] date = 2021-10-20T09:16:18Z
+categories = ['CCTV', 'Surveillance', 'SaveOurPrivacy', 'Privacy'] date = 2021-10-20T09:16:18Z
-description = ""
+description = ''
 draft = false
-slug = "can-the-delhi-lt-gov-regulate-the-illegal-cctv-deployment-in-the-city-saveourprivacy"
+slug = 'can-the-delhi-lt-gov-regulate-the-illegal-cctv-deployment-in-the-city-saveourprivacy'
-summary = "We wrote to the Lt.
-Governor of Delhi with our concerns regarding the ongoing illegal CCTV deployment in the National Capital and possible recommendations to protect the privacy of citizens. " tags = ["CCTV", "Surveillance", "SaveOurPrivacy", "Privacy"] title = "Illegal CCTV deployment in Delhi is alarming #SaveOurPrivacy"
+summary = 'We wrote to the Lt.
+Governor of Delhi with our concerns regarding the ongoing illegal CCTV deployment in the National Capital and possible recommendations to protect the privacy of citizens. ' tags = ['CCTV', 'Surveillance', 'SaveOurPrivacy', 'Privacy'] title = 'Illegal CCTV deployment in Delhi is alarming #SaveOurPrivacy'

 +++